Master of Counselling & Psychotherapy

 - Understanding of relational dynamics and capacity for effective human relatedness that facilitates change.

-- An awareness of the impact of the self on others and development of relational intelligence, sensitivity, resilience and respect.
+- An awareness of the impact of the self on others and the development of relational intelligence, sensitivity, resilience and respect.

-- The capacity to be self-reflective and learn from experience.
+- Developed capacity to be self-reflective and learn from experience.

-- Alternative modes of working with clients, including the use of telephone and real-time internet platforms with incorporating potential security and confidentiality issues.
+- Acquired knowledge of applying alternative modes of working with clients, including the use of real-time internet platforms with awareness of potential security and confidentiality issues.

 - Awareness and understanding of the range of human diversity and social, cultural, economic and psychological contextual influences.

-- Understand the impact of gender, sexual identity, sexual orientation, age, ability, class, religion, race and ethnicity on therapy.
+- Understanding the impact of gender, sexual identity, sexual orientation, age, ability, class, religion, race and ethnicity on therapy.

 Graduates may find employment in a variety of settings including community health and community services organisations, the health professions, rehabilitation providers, human resource management, child protection, family support counselling services, allied clinics and services, and private practice.